Pavel-Y/Kaggle/README.md

 #### Description

-Publishing results os some Kaggle competitions.
+Publishing results of some Kaggle competitions.
 Each competition contains its out README with tasks description.